xitrum-framework/xitrum-doc/guide/action_view.rst

 When you respond a view with ``respondView`` or ``respondInlineView``, Xitrum renders it to a String, and sets the String to ``renderedView`` variable.
-Xitrum then calls ``layout`` method of the current controller, finally Xitrum responds the result of this method to the browser.
+Xitrum then calls ``layout`` method of the current action, finally Xitrum responds the result of this method to the browser.

 By default ``layout`` method just returns ``renderedView`` itself.
 If you want